-Also referred to as Desert Sage, this woody, upright, perennial shrub makes the perfect addition to xeriscape landscapes and desert-style rock gardens where other plants struggle to survive.
+Salvia is the largest genus of the mint (Lamiaceae) family.
+There are nearly 1,000 species in this genus, and purple sage (Salvia dorrii) is just one of those.
+Also referred to as desert sage, this woody, upright, perennial shrub makes the perfect addition to xeriscape landscapes and desert-style rock gardens where other plants struggle to survive.
 They're also a good choice for hot regions that have water conservation restrictions.
-In the right conditions, this species is hardy, easy-to-grow, drought-tolerant and low-maintenance.
+In the right conditions, this species is hardy, easy to grow, drought-tolerant, and low-maintenance.
 They do, however, need excellent drainage and hot and dry conditions to thrive.

+The showy deep blue flowers of this plant bloom in late spring and remain through much of the summer.
+They are best planted in spring or early summer and are fast-growing.
+They are magnets for pollinators, and your garden can become a butterfly lover's paradise.
 The purple bracts and semi-evergreen gray foliage also add a further splash of color throughout the year (although you should expect some leaf drop in colder winter conditions).
 The highly aromatic leaves that have mild hallucinogenic properties have traditionally been used by Native Americans in herbal medicine and for tribal ceremonies.

 |Botanical Name||Salvia dorrii|

 |Soil pH||Acidic, neutral, alkaline|

 |Bloom Time||Spring, summer|

 Purple sage thrives in desert conditions.
 If you live in a region with high humidity, rich soils, and plenty of rain, this isn't going to be the plant for you.
 It's a perfect choice, however, if you're located somewhere hot, sunny, and arid, where other flowering plants struggle to survive.
 You don't need to worry if your soil is nutrient-poor either—purple sage loves this!